What is tranexamic acid (Cyklokapron)?

 How is Cyklokapron given?

-Cyklokapron is injected into a vein through an IV just before your tooth is pulled.
-You may need to keep using the medication for up to 8 days afterward.
+Cyklokapron is given as an infusion into a vein just before your tooth is pulled.
+You may need to keep using Cyklokapron for up to 8 days afterward.

-To be sure this medicine is not causing harmful effects, your vision may need to be tested while you are using tranexamic acid.
-Follow your doctor's instructions.
+Your vision may need to be tested while you are using tranexamic acid.

 What happens if I miss a dose?